atom/atom/docs/build-instructions/windows.md

 * `'node_modules\.bin\npm' is not recognized as an internal or external command, operable program or batch file.`
    * This occurs if the previous build left things in a bad state.
 Run `script\clean` and then `script\build` again.

-* `script/build` stops at installing runas with `Failed at the runas@x.y.z install script.`
+* `script\build` stops at installing runas with `Failed at the runas@x.y.z install script.`
   * See the next item.

 * `error MSB8020: The build tools for Visual Studio 201?
 (Platform Toolset = 'v1?0') cannot be found.`
-  * Try setting the `GYP_MSVS_VERSION` environment variable to 2013 or 2015 depending on what version of Visual Studio you are running and then `script/clean` followed by `script/build` (re-open your command prompt or Powershell window if you set it using the GUI)
+  * Try setting the `GYP_MSVS_VERSION` environment variable to 2013 or 2015 depending on what version of Visual Studio you are running and then `script\clean` followed by `script\build` (re-open your command prompt or Powershell window if you set it using the GUI)

 * `'node-gyp' is not recognized as an internal or external command, operable program or batch file.`
   * Try running `npm install -g node-gyp`, and run `script/build` again.